numpy/numpy/doc/source/dev/gitwash/patching.rst

    # make the patch files
    git format-patch -M -C master

-Then, send the generated patch files to the `NumPy mailing list`_ - where we will thank you warmly.
+Then, create a ticket in the `Numpy Trac <http://projects.scipy.org/numpy/>`__, attach the generated patch files there, and notify the `NumPy mailing list`_ about your contribution.

 In detail
 ---------